Brickea/INFO-6205-HW/assignment_2/README.md

 # Screenshot of Unit Test Passing

-**Please note that I have make some adjustment of TEST CASE in order to adapt the running threodhold**
+**Please note that I have make some adjustment of TEST CASE in order to adapt the target time**

 According to the professor answer, it is allowed.